RustServers-gg/EasyVote/README.md

 # EasyVote
 Voting For Rust Servers new GH Page

+Sites included:

+rust-servers.net
+rustservers.gg
+bestservers.com

+You can easily add new API's from the config files.

 ORIGINAL CREDITS

 Calytic, for adding beancan.io support helping with the config reading